ngageoint/six-library/README.md

       --enable-fft-double   turn on double precision FFT
-      --build-fft           force building FFT library (fftw) from scratch --nobuild-fft         force building FFT library (fftw) from scratch --with-zip-home=ZIP_HOME
+      --build-fft           force building FFT library (fftw) from scratch --nobuild-fft         force building FFT library (fftw) from scratch
-                            Specify the ZIP Home - where the ZIP library is installed --disable-zip         will not build the zip (zlib) library --enable-zip          will build the zip (libz) library if not found on the system (default) --build-zip           force building zip (zlib) library from scratch --nobuild-zip         force building zip (zlib) library from scratch --disable-uuid        will not build the uuid library --enable-uuid         will build the uuid library if not found on the system (default) --build-uuid          force building libuuid from scratch
-      --nobuild-uuid        force building libuuid from scratch
-      --with-uuid-home=UUID_HOME
-                            Specify the UUID lib/headers home

       configuration options:
         -b BLDDIR, --blddir=BLDDIR